 By helping people cultivate locally raised seeds, the Victoria Seed Library aims to grow nourishing food and thriving habitat that improve our health, steward our region’s biodiversity and help us live in healthy relationship to the land.

-Upcoming programs are listed on our program and events calendar.
+Upcoming programs are listed below and on our program and events calendar.

 Share your photos: Please email us photos of plants you’ve grown with Seed Library seeds.